Juraj Jakubisko: Bathory

-2008 saw the release of Bathory, starring Anna Friel as Elizabeth Báthory, a 16th-17th century Hungarian countess, often claimed to be one of history's most prolific mass murderers.
-She was reputed to have bathed in the blood of young Slovak women.
+2008 saw the release of Bathory, starring Anna Friel as 16th-17th century Hungarian countess and alleged mass murderer Elizabeth Báthory, who was reputed to have bathed in the blood of young Slovak women.
 Famke Janssen was originally cast in the title role.

 In addition to being Jakubisko's first English-language film, Bathory was reported to be the most expensive motion picture production in the history of Czech or Slovak cinema, involving investment from numerous companies around Europe.

-In 2007 it was reported that two former production staff members, Jan Milic and Karel Lupomesky, had stolen a copy of the film from studios in Prague and were threatening to release it on the Internet if they were not given £12,000.
+In 2007 it was reported that two former production staff members, Jan Milič and Karel Lupoměský, had stolen a copy of the film from studios in Prague and were threatening to release it on the Internet if they were not given £12,000.
 They were soon apprehended and the film was recovered, apparently without being released online.
-The pair were found guilty and received eight and ten month suspended sentences for attempted blackmail of producer Deana Jakubisková-Horváthová.
+The pair were found guilty and received eight- and ten-month suspended sentences for attempted blackmail of producer Deana Horváthová.

 The world premiere of Bathory was held at the Karlovy Vary Film Festival, Czech Republic on 10 July 2008.
 The film was named the most successful film of all time in Slovakia.

 Later activities

 In May 2012 he received a heart transplant in Prague.

 In 2013 Jakubisko published the first part of his autobiography, Živé stříbro.

 Jakubisko was working on a fairy tale, a sequel of The Feather Fairy.
 The film was scheduled for a theatrical release in winter 2022.

-Jakubisko died in Prague on 24 February 2023, at the age of 84.
+Jakubisko died in Prague on 24 February 2023, aged 84.